 Our new puppy

 Fast forward 18 years to our new puppy.
 Unlike Molly our new pup Bella was not a puppy mill puppy.
-We don’t know exactly what her sleeping arrangement was at her foster home but she was there with her mom and two sisters until she was adopted.
-She was clearly not used to sleeping alone in a crate at night.
+We don’t know what her sleeping arrangement was at her foster home but she was there with her mom and two sisters until she was adopted.
+She was clearly not use to sleeping alone in a crate.

 The first few nights she barked and howled and whimpered throughout the night.
 No one was getting any sleep.
-After a few days she got better but still put up a huge fuss that went on for a couple of hours before finally falling asleep.
+After a couple of days she got better but still put up a huge fuss that went on for a couple of hours before finally falling asleep.

-After about 6 days of this my husband started sleeping in the kitchen with her.
+After about 4 days of this my husband started sleeping in the kitchen with her.
 It worked.
-She preferred to sleep on her bed under the table and the rest of us were able to get some sleep.
+She preferred to sleep on her bed under the table with my husband close by.
+Now the rest of us were able to get some sleep.
 I have to thank her foster parents because Bella house trained really quickly so accidents at night were not an issue.

 At around three months we started letting her sleep in the kitchen on her own.
 This worked fine for a while.